helidon-io/helidon/docs/se/config/introduction.md

 6. A URL resource - contents is parsed according to its inferred format.
 7. A variety of in-memory data structures (`String`, `Map`, `Properties`)

-See the JavaDoc for the [`ConfigSources`](/apidocs/io.helidon.config/io/helidon/config/ConfigSources.html) class for a complete list of the built-in config source types and how to use them.
+See the Javadoc for the [`ConfigSources`](/apidocs/io.helidon.config/io/helidon/config/ConfigSources.html) class for a complete list of the built-in config source types and how to use them.

 See the [advanced topics'](advanced-configuration.md#advanced-config-sources) page for further information on some more involved aspects of config sources.